ThunderFly-aerospace/docs/avionics/TFPITOT01/index.md

 ![TFPITOT01 schematics](TFPITOT01-schematic.png)

 The sensor could be hardware-configured by the resistor R4 to three different I2C addresses.
 In case you need to connect more TFPITOT01 sensors on the same I2C bus, the [TFI2CADT01 address translator](/avionics/TFI2CADT01/) could be used to connect a higher number of sensors.

-### Calibration
+### Firmware Configuration

-Follow the calibration check procedure as outlined in the documentation for your flight control firmware (PX4/Ardupilot) to achieve optimal accuracy.
+**PX4:** The sensor is supported via the [sdp3x airspeed driver](https://docs.px4.io/main/en/modules/modules_driver_airspeed_sensor#sdp3x).
+No additional configuration is required; the driver is started automatically when the sensor is detected on the I2C bus.

+**ArduPilot:** The corresponding sensor type is selected via the [`ARSPD_TYPE` parameter](https://ardupilot.org/plane/docs/parameters-Plane-stable-V4.6.2.html#arspd-type-airspeed-type).
+Set it to the value matching the SDP3x sensor family.

+#### Sensor Verification

+Flight stacks (PX4 and ArduPilot) include a built-in airspeed calibration procedure that applies a scaling factor and offset correction.
+This procedure is designed to compensate for the inherent inaccuracies of low-cost membrane-based differential pressure sensors, which are prone to offset drift and temperature sensitivity.

+The SDP33 used in TFPITOT01 has a stable and well-characterized offset and does not require this type of correction.
+When performed with the TFPITOT01, the procedure effectively serves as a **verification step** — confirming that the sensor reads zero when no airflow is present and that the measured values are within the expected range.
+It is still recommended to complete it, as the flight stack requires it before enabling airspeed-dependent flight modes.

 ## FAQ: Frequently Asked Questions